Doncaster inmate who scalded prisoner with kettle of boiling water is given more time behind bars

 "In short, he has something to live for.
 This is a serious matter which is bound to come with a custodial sentence, but I ask your honour not to impose a sentence that will crush him."

-Judge Paul Watson QC sentenced Proctor to four years in prison for the offence, with an additional one year license period.
+Judge Paul Watson QC sentenced Proctor to four years in prison for the offence, and handed him an additional one year license period to reflect the danger he believed Proctor poses to the public.

 He said: "You pose a significant risk of serious harm to members of the public.